Plans for a sophisticated master bedroom refresh, inspired by the Serena & Lily Savoy Embroidered Duvet cover.

-I’ve been unhappy with how our master bedroom looks for a few years now, but have never bitten the bullet to change it.
+I’ve been unhappy with how our bedroom looks for a few years now, but have never bitten the bullet to change it.
 I thought maybe some nicer bedding and a few other decorative touches would change my mind.
 Instead, they made me more unhappy with everything.
-I haven’t totally finished the master bathroom (I don’t really have a great excuse as to why not), but that hasn’t stopped me from daydreaming about possible bedroom changes.
+I haven’t totally finished the our bathroom.
+(I don’t really have a great excuse as to why not).
+But that hasn’t stopped me from daydreaming about possible bedroom changes.

 When we first bought this house our bedroom was the first room that I chose a paint color for.
 I had a light green room as a kid and was dying to find a similar color for our house.
 I envisioned a green room with accents of lavender and plum (our wedding colors).
 It was going to be like our wedding forever in there.
 No lie.
 I’m pretty sure I said those words out loud on multiple occasions.
 Ah newlywed bliss.
-Fast forward to now, I’m still happily married, but totally over the green walls (I ditched the purple a while ago).
+Fast forward to now.
+I’m still happily married.
+But totally over the green walls.
+And I ditched the purple a while ago.
 I’m also over the fabric on our DIY upholstered headboard.
 It just looks dirty to me against our white bedding.

 Since I just painted the adjoining bathroom a vivid green, I’m ready to move on to a new color in the bedroom.
 I’m thinking something more neutral, to balance out the colorful bathroom.
 I’d also like something that feels a little cozier.
 Our bedroom is huge, but it’s definitely a decent size so it could handle a cozy color.
 Benjamin Moore’s Revere Pewter and Hazy Skies are pretty popular colors right now, but I do honestly love them.
 They may be a tad dark, but I am gravitating towards a “greige” or “putty”color.
 I think that color would look great with the contrasting white bedding and curtains paired with some navy accents.
 I actually created a little inspiration collage of what I’m thinking: